Cosmetic Or Structural Renovation?

-The structural improvement components of a structural improvement strategy require professional advice, and professional trade assistance.
-They can be a much bigger job than you think and using skills and expertise that have done it many times before is imperative.
+The structural improvement components of a structural improvement strategy require professional advice and professional trade assistance.
+They can be a much bigger job than you think and use skills and expertise that have done it many times before is imperative.

 If the floor plan of a home is poorly suited to the preferences of the typical prospective buyer in the area it is in, then you may have to think more radically than a cosmetic renewal.
 There is no point renewing a house if buyers will be assessing how to remove the structural walls you renewed.
 You want to appeal to buyers that will pay a premium for a finished home ready to enjoy.
 Think about this before you buy a property as a structural renovation can be a big investment.

-The opportunity to maximise value can be significant from adding floor space, add a new bedroom, build a second floor, remove old-fashioned segregated rooms in favour of larger open-living spaces.
+The opportunity to maximize value can be significant from adding floor space, add a new bedroom, build a second floor, remove old-fashioned segregated rooms in favor of larger open living spaces.

 Below I provide some thought provoking ideas on cosmetic improvements.
 These are relevant to any home improvement strategy and will complement any structural changes too.